-Reward systems are tools that parents and those who work with kids with ADHD, like teachers and behavioral therapists, may use to reward positive behavior as a tool for teaching or motivating continued success in said behaviors.
+Reward systems for kids with ADHD are especially great for parents, teachers and behavioral therapists.
+They may use to reward positive behavior as a tool for teaching or motivating continued success in said behaviors.

 If you're a parent who wants to learn how to use a reward system for a child with ADHD, you might wonder, "Where do I start?" or "How does it work?."
-Let's talk about the myths that sometimes surround reward systems, how to use one for your child, and the advantages that can come when you use one.
+Let's talk about the myths that sometimes surround a reward system for ADHD child, how to use one, and the advantages that can come when you use one.

 Myths About Using Reward Systems

 One of the top ADHD myths about using a reward system is that you shouldn't do it, that it teaches kids to behave only when they get a reward, that it hurts intrinsic motivation, or that it's ineffective, but this isn't the case.

 Children with ADHD do not misbehave or find difficulty in tasks on purpose, and one of the key differences we see in the brain of someone who lives with ADHD vs. the brain of someone who does not is differences in the brain’s reward system.